cr2630git/raymondetal2020_sciadv/README.md

 4. Finally, run makefinalfigures to create any figures that are desired.

+5. To recreate the datasets saved in finalarrays.mat, run the script downloadreadandqcdata.

 Please contact Colin Raymond (cr2630@columbia.edu) with any questions or to report any bugs.